IndianRaptor/example-voting-app/README.md

 Run the following command to create the deployments and services objects:
 ```
 $ kubectl create -f k8s-specifications/
-deployment "db" created
-service "db" created
-deployment "redis" created
-service "redis" created
-deployment "result" created
-service "result" created
-deployment "vote" created
-service "vote" created
-deployment "worker" created
 ```

-The vote interface is then available on port 31000/32243 on each host of the cluster, the result one is available on port 31001/31547.
+The vote interface is then available on port 31000 on each host of the cluster, the result one is available on port 31001.
 You can also get the url by running the below command:

 ```